BUDGET: C.E. TOE KICK SAW

 Conclusion

-With cutting under a cabinet a specialty task, there isn’t a direct toe kick saw alternative.
-And while there are options it is often best to forgo the extra few dollars and just use a saw that will do a professional job.
+With cutting under a cabinet a specialty task, a direct toe kick is not seen as an alternative.
+And while there are options, it is often best to forgo the extra few dollars and use a saw that will do a professional job.

 - Designed for cutting away subfloors from...